 Dragoman – For Overlanding Adventures

 Dragoman is one of the leading overland travel experts, and I travelled around Mongolia for three weeks with them.
-Their huge trucks are like transformers, opening out into lots of compartments which house tables, chairs, tents, and other storage – like a mobile home for the more adventurous.
+Their huge trucks are like transformers, opening out into lots of compartments that house tables, chairs, tents, and other storage – like a mobile home for the more adventurous.
 I highly recommend them for exploring more desolate and vast landscapes that would be hard to traverse solo.

 Travel Resources for Planning a Travel Trip